MWChapel/TARS-AI-AGENT/README.md

 electron/
-  main.ts              Electron main process — mirrors src/ui/terminal.ts logic over IPC preload.ts            contextBridge-exposed IPC surface renderer/            HTML/CSS/JS front end for the Electron window
+  main.ts              Electron main process — mirrors src/ui/terminal.ts logic over IPC preload.ts            contextBridge-exposed IPC surface, whitelists IPC channels renderer/            HTML/CSS/JS front end for the Electron window — chat log, blue/cyan
+                        ANALYTICS + CALL LOG sidebar, cosmetic header telemetry graph

 scripts/
   prefetch-whisper.ts   Standalone Whisper model downloader with progress UI
 ```

-**Why Whisper runs in a separate process:** `@xenova/transformers` and `onnxruntime-node` are ESM/native modules that can conflict with Electron's Node ABI. `transcriber.ts` spawns a plain system Node process (`whisper-worker.js`) and communicates over newline-delimited JSON on stdin/stdout, sidestepping the issue entirely.
+**Why Whisper runs in a separate process:** `@xenova/transformers` and `onnxruntime-node` are ESM/native modules that can conflict with Electron's Node ABI. `transcriber.ts` spawns a plain system Node process and communicates over newline-delimited JSON on stdin/stdout, sidestepping the issue entirely.
+It runs the compiled `whisper-worker.js` when available (Electron, after `npm run build`), and falls back to running `whisper-worker.ts` directly via the local `tsx` binary when there's no build (`npm run cli`, which runs `src/index.ts` straight through `tsx` with no compile step).

-**Why the LLM system prompt strips tool-call markup:** local models served through LM Studio don't reliably support OpenAI-style function calling.
-Instead, `llm/client.ts` decides heuristically (via `isSearchWorthy`) whether to run a search *before* calling the model, and separately scans the model's output for leaked tool-call-style syntax (`<tool_code>`, `<tool_call>`, etc.) in case the model tries to call a tool anyway — if found, it extracts the query, actually performs the search, and re-prompts with results.
+**Why the LLM system prompt strips tool-call markup:** local models served through LM Studio don't reliably support OpenAI-style function calling, and different models leak their attempted tool calls in different ad-hoc formats. `llm/client.ts` decides heuristically (via `isSearchWorthy`) whether to run a search *before* calling the model, and separately scans the model's output for leaked tool-call-style syntax — XML-ish (`<tool_code>`, `<tool_call>`, `<parameter=query>`), JSON-ish (`{"name":"web_search",...}`), and plain bracket pseudo-calls (`[Web Search: query]`) have all been observed from different models — in case the model tries to call a tool anyway.
+If found, it extracts the query, actually performs the search, and re-prompts with results instead of showing the raw placeholder text to the user.
+See `ROADMAP.md` for the plan to replace this regex-sniffing with real OpenAI-style tool calling.

+**How the typing animation works:** the LM Studio chat completion call itself is non-streaming (`stream: false`) — the full response comes back in one shot. `TARSClient.chat()` fires `onResponseReady` the instant that full text is known (so callers can start TTS immediately), then paces the *same* text back out to the caller one character at a time via `typeOut()` at a flat delay, independent of response length.
+Both UIs consume it through the same `for await` loop they'd use for real token streaming, so neither had to be restructured to get the typing effect.

 ## Known limitations